 Workers compensation covers work-related injuries, illness, or disabilities.
 The insurance is not only restricted to sudden injuries.
 You can receive long term workers compensation if a disability or long-term illness is related to your job and working conditions.

-Why you need an orthopedic expert witness on a workers’ compensation case
+Why you need an orthopaedic expert witness on a workers’ compensation case

 Dr. Romanelli, being well-versed in causation analysis and his area of specialty, can provide the needed expertise for your case.
 Through evaluation of the legal medical matter, Dr. Romanelli can provide a legal report to an attorney and jury on whether the physician who provided the diagnosis, treatment, and care to the patient, was performing at the necessary standard of care.

 During a medical litigation, patients will often seek benefits and compensation from Social Security claims, workers compensation, or other medical cases.
 To potentially receive such compensation or benefits, an exam must be completed to determine an impairment rating, if the impairment is permanent.
 A physician will perform an examination to evaluate if a patient has suffered physical or mental impairment.
 The evaluation also indicates whether the impairment is temporary or permanent.